prahladyeri/distroverify/README.md

 # Note

 - Supported distros:
-	- Ubuntu - all family (except ubuntu-server because they no longer provide checksums for older versions)
+	- Ubuntu - All family (except ubuntu-server because they no longer provide checksums for older versions)
+	- Linux Mint
 	- OpenSUSE LEAP

 - You shouldn't change the name of the iso file (for example, `ubuntu-mate-19.04-desktop-amd64.iso`) because this tool uses regular expressions to match them and then look up its hash on the corresponding distro's URL.